DrZealot/DrZealot/README.md

 - 👋 Hi, I’m @DrZealot
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Many Projects related to Android Development
+- 💞️ I’m looking to collaborate on Many Projects
-- 📫 How to reach me
+- 📫 How to reach me - biswajeethyd@gmail.com

 <!---
 DrZealot/DrZealot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.